DEVSMSM/Zero-Rules/Zero Hosting.md

 -The Monitor Store User ID

-- Monitor [User ID, Url(And Url For Uptime To Keep it Online)
+-Monitor [User ID, Url(And Url For Uptime To Keep it Online)

 2.If any user has any problem with the bot or feels that the bot is crashed Please contact Support immediately